 The largest correlation found was for the coworker psychological safety and the workplace wellbeing measure of Relationships.
-Generally, overall workplace well-being correlated highly with higher levels of coworker and supervisor psychological safety and the Negative Acts Questionnaire (NAQ; keep in mind higher scores mean fewer negative acts).
-These findings highlight that when people believe they work in a psychologically safe environment and they are not experiencing negative acts by others, they are likely to have higher levels of well-being.
+Generally, overall workplace well-being correlated highly with higher levels of coworker and supervisor psychological safety.
+These findings highlight that when people believe they work in a psychologically safe environment they are likely to have higher levels of well-being.
 While this finding may make intuitive sense, it further reinforces that employers and employees who encourage and nurture safe, open, and supportive relationships with coworkers can expect to experience the benefits of positive well-being.